Lake Wairarapa: Geography

 The lake's catchment area is large, and includes the eastern slopes of the Remutaka and Tararua Ranges.
 The lake takes water from several rivers and was originally the main outflow for the Ruamahanga.
-This in turn drained slowly into Palliser Bay and Cook Strait ten kilometres south near the settlement of Lake Ferry, via what is now Lake Onoke.
+This in turn drained slowly into Palliser Bay and Cook Strait ten kilometres south near the settlement of Lake Ferry, via what is now Lake Ōnoke.
 The river, however, was diverted in the 1960s to assist flow, thereby reducing flooding for farmers.
 The lake today therefore covers an area significantly smaller than its historical size of around 210 km2.

 The area around the lake is low-lying and swampy, and recent efforts have been made to preserve its important wetland features and restore wildlife habitat that has been degraded through human use.
 Agriculture and river development, flood control, and waterway diversions have resulted in the drainage of large areas of the wetlands, reducing their ecological values.

 Lake Wairarapa is classed as supertrophic on the trophic level index, meaning that it is highly polluted with nitrates which leach from intensified agriculture surrounding the lake.
 This is in line with the wider trend of agriculture polluting New Zealand rivers and lakes.